Thursday, July 7, 2016

 By the 1920s bread companies were using a flour that had had all the healthy bran and wheat germ stripped away.
 The remaining starch was bleached with a substance called Agene not only to make it whiter but – because large businesses are always in a hurry – to artificially ‘age’ it so that it worked better with mechanized dough-kneading machines.

 The government stepped in midway through the century.
 Doctors in England had some pretty convincing proof that Agene would kill you, but not before making you crazy.
-Agene was banned, replaced with good old chlorine bleach.
+Agene was banned, replaced with plain old chlorine bleach.

 The government was also concerned (there’s an oxymoron for you) about the utter lack of nutritive value in the bleached, starchy powder, so it was “enriched”… small amounts of four B vitamins and iron were added.
 Of course they don’t come close to replacing the vitamins, fiber, magnesium, manganese, zinc, calcium, minerals, phytonutrients and lignans lost in processing.
 And the “iron” added has about as much nutrition as you’d get by chewing on a nail.